Ibukunoluwa985/movie-website-frontend/README.md

 ***>> This movie website frontend was designed by El-nino.
 The creator' name at the footer can be removed.

+BEFORE USING THE TEMPLATE.
+YOU SHOULD UNZIP ALL THE ZIPPED DIR.
+AND COPY ALL IMAGES IN "IMAGE1" AND "IMAGE2" TO "IMAGES" AND DELETE IMAGE1 AND IMAGE2 DIR...
+I DIVIDED THEM "IMAGES" SO I COULD UPLOAD THEM ON GITHUB EALY...
+SORRY FOR THE INCONVENIENCES...

 ***>> The website frontend consist of very little JAVASCRIPT, which is for the signin, signup and the downloading popup.